 So, first decision to make… choose your blog topic.This is actually really important, as you want to be seen as a helpful expert in your field.
 Your blog is the reason people will choose to come to your company over others, as your blogs have helped build a trusted relationship between you and potential customers.
 Your DIY blogs need to reflect and develop this symbiotic connection.

-Sites like SEMRush help find words which naturally work well together — like the ‘family tent’ keyword idea earlier.
-Another keyword tip is to consider keywords which do not rank quite as highly as others, but are still ranking nonetheless.
-These are known as low competition keywords – Alexa’s site easily explains the ranking system for low competition keywords.
+Sites like SEMRush find words which work well together, like the ‘family tent’ keyword earlier.
+Another tip is to consider keywords which do not rank quite as highly as others, but are still ranking nonetheless.
+These are known as low competition keywords.
+Alexa’s site easily explains the ranking system for low competition keywords.

-Try to keep your keywords different for each blog post you write — this will help to drive more traffic to your site.
-People write blogs differently, dependent upon their own personal style.
-Many add the keywords later, once they’ve finished their blog.
-However, I choose my keywords first, so when I’m writing DIY blogs, they’re placed naturally rather than being crow-barred in at a later time and risk sounding false.
+Keep your keywords different for each blog post you write, this will drive traffic to your site.
+People write blogs differently, dependent upon their personal style.
+Many add keywords later, once they’ve finished their blog.
+However, I choose my keywords first, so when I’m writing DIY blogs, they’re placed naturally rather than being crow-barred in at a later time.

 DO NOT over use your keyword – Google will penalise you for keyword stuffing.
 In a blog of about 1000 words, four to six times is plenty.
 The SEO community will argue over this subject, but in my experience, you are better off using your keyword sparingly and writing a well written article.